 Looking for things to do in Rome with kids?

-This is one of our favourite things for family travel adventures ever.
+THIS was one of our favourite family travel adventures ever.

-The Rome Villa Borghese is home to a Hire Cart Stand, called Bici Pinico.
+The Rome Villa Borghese Gardens is home to a Hire Cart Stand, called Bici Pinico.

 Elsewhere in the Rome Villa Borghese you can also hire stand-up ‘Segway’ scooters too.

 Jack and Roam the Gnome sat up front in the small carriage seat, while Ned and I peddled.